dotswg/dots-architecture/draft-ietf-dots-architecture.md

 ~~~~~
 {: #fig-multi-client-server title="DOTS server with multiple clients"}

-A DOTS client may be associated with one or more DOTS servers, and
+A DOTS client may be associated with one or more DOTS servers, and those DOTS
-those DOTS servers may belong to different domains.
-This may be to ensure
+servers may belong to different domains.
+This may be to ensure high
-high availability or co-ordinate mitigation with more than one directly
+availability or co-ordinate mitigation with more than one directly connected
-connected ISP.
-An example scenario is for an enterprise to have DDoS
+ISP.
+An example scenario is for an enterprise to have DDoS mitigation service
-mitigation service from multiple providers, as shown in
+from multiple providers, as shown in {{fig-multi-homed-client}}.
+Operational
-{{fig-multi-homed-client}} below.
-Operational considerations relating to
+considerations relating to coordinating multiple provider responses are beyond
-co-ordinating multiple provider responses are beyond the scope of DOTS.
+the scope of DOTS.

 {:ed-note: source="mortensen"}
 \[\[EDITOR'S NOTE: we request working group feedback and discussion of